SebastianJanampa/SebastianJanampa.github.io/_pages/cv.md

 Work experience
 ======
 * Mar.
 2020 - Aug.
 2020.
 Intern at the Lerner Research Institute - Cleveland Clinic.
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users
+  * Duties: Segment magnetic resonance images of the leg using Slicer3D to identify the moment the femur hits the tibia using Python.

 * Jan.
 2020 - Mar.
 2020.
-Technical editor at CHECK (peruvian start-up).
+Technical editor at CHECK (Peruvian start-up).
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Duties: Check and create the theory and exercises of the math lessons.

 Skills
 ======